Efficient nonlinear flame response modeling for propulsion thermoacoustic analysis using limited numerical data: Surrogate architecture for flame response modeling

-The forward propagation process of the sequence features in the Dual-Path model is illustrated in Fig.~\ref{nerual-network-overall-architecture} (a).
-The input velocity perturbation sequence comprises $n$ instances of velocity perturbations, each with a feature dimension of 1.
-Initially, the original velocity perturbation sequence is sampled into a short sequence (the details about the short sequence sampling methods is shown in Sec. \ref{short-sequence-sampling}).
-The short sequences are then fed into two paths for learning: the CFP and the TDFP.
-The CFP initiates by feeding the sequence through the CNN-embedding module to reduce the sequence length.
-After processing through the CNN-embedding module, the positional encoding (adding temporal information to features, the details about it can reference \cite{vaswani2017attention}) and features output from the Injector module are incorporated with the sequence features from the CNN-embedding module.
-Subsequently, these sequence features are fed into the LSTM layers to extract chronological features, with four LSTM layers being employed.
-The design motivation and details about the CFP are shown in Supplementary Materials B.
+The forward propagation of sequence features in the Dual-Path model is illustrated in Fig.~\ref{nerual-network-overall-architecture}(a).
+The input velocity perturbation sequence contains $n$ samples, each with a feature dimension of 1.
+The original velocity perturbation sequence is first converted into a short sequence, as described in Sec.~\ref{short-sequence-sampling}.
+The resulting short sequences are then fed into two paths for learning: the CFP and the TDFP.
+In the CFP, the sequence first passes through the CNN-embedding module to reduce its length.
+The positional encoding, which adds temporal information to features \cite{vaswani2017attention}, and the features output by the Injector module are then incorporated into the sequence features from the CNN-embedding module.
+These sequence features are subsequently fed into four LSTM layers to extract ordered temporal features.
+The design motivation and details of the CFP are provided in Supplementary Material B.